jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) the physical structure of the marae is situated on land that is a Maori reservation referred to in Te Ture Whenua Maori Act 1993 (the Maori Land Act 1993); and
       (ii) the funds of the marae are not used for a purpose other than the administration and maintenance of the land and of the physical structure of the marae, or are used for a purpose that is a charitable purpose
   - **charitable trust** is defined in section HC 13 (Charitable trusts) for the purposes of the trust rules
-  - **chief executive** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MF and MZ (which relate to tax credits for families)
+  - **chief executive** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MG and MZ (which relate to tax credits for families)
   - **chief executive of the administering department** — (a) means the chief executive, appointed under the State Sector Act 1988, of the department responsible for administering the Social Security Act 1964; and
     (b) includes any person authorised to perform any of the functions of the chief executive
-  - **child** in subparts MA to MF and MZ (which relate to tax credits for families), and in the definition of , means a person who is not in a marriage, civil union, or de facto relationship, and who—
+  - **child** in subparts MA to MG and MZ (which relate to tax credits for families), and in the definition of , means a person who is not in a marriage, civil union, or de facto relationship, and who—
     (a) is aged 15 years or less; or
     (b) is aged 16 or 17 years and is not financially independent; or (c) is aged 18 years and is a person for whom a tax credit is allowed under section MD 1 (Abating WFF tax credit) or both sections MD 1 and ME 1 (Minimum family tax credit)
-  - **child tax credit** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MF and MZ (which relate to tax credits for families)
+  - **child tax credit** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MG and MZ (which relate to tax credits for families)
-  - **civil union partner** , in subparts MA to MF and MZ (which relate to tax credits for families) and in section LC 13 (Tax credits for independent earners) and in the definitions of , , and , does not include a separated person
+  - **civil union partner** , in subparts MA to MG and MZ (which relate to tax credits for families) and in section LC 13 (Tax credits for independent earners) and in the definitions of , , and , does not include a separated person
   - **claim** , in the life insurance rules, is defined in section EY 7 (Meaning of claim)
   - **claim of right** means a belief that an act is lawful, although the belief may be based on ignorance, or mistake, of— (a) fact; or